exercism/python/concepts/fractions/about.md

 True
 ```

-It can also parse a string representation of the fraction:
+The fractions constructor can also parse a string representation:

 ```python
 >>> f3 = Fraction('2/3')